guettli/programming-guidelines/README.md

 technology which was invented to solve this issue :-)

 The related part of the [Google Codereview Guidelines "Functionality"](https://google.github.io/eng-practices/review/reviewer/looking-for.html#functionality)

+There is a huge difference between implementing a task-queue and using a task-queue.
+If you implement a task-queue, then threads/async/promises/multiprocessing are the building blocks.
+But taks-queues exist.
+There is no need to re-invent them.

+I like to use task-queues, and write my code in a very predictable single-thread, single-process synchronous way.

 ### Don't waste time doing it "generic and reusable" if you don't need to